BradleyCulley/bradleyculley.github.io/_posts/2025-07-18-superman-to-superdog.md

 </p>

 <p>
-“Why a Fortress of Solitude”, I say,<br/>
+"Why a Fortress of Solitude", I say,<br/>
 "when you’re so alone, right now?".<br/>
 "Solitude is my nature"
 </p>